FindPad app icon

 How does search across all documents work?

 Press ⌘F to open the search panel.
 Pick a mode: Find Next jumps through the current file, Find All in Document lists every match in the active file, and Find All in All Documents searches every open tab at once.
 Click any result to jump straight to it.
+Use the Aa and W toggles for match-case and whole-word.

 Which languages get syntax highlighting?